 Law Personal Statement

-My desire to study Law grew from my love of TV shows and movies centered on Law firms and investigations.
-Today, I realize that this was not a realistic image of law, that it had been in many ways glamorized and I now know that reality will be more rewarding.
+My desire to study law grew from my love of TV shows and movies centered on law firms and investigations.
+Today, I realize that this was not a realistic image of law, that it had been in many ways glamorised and I now know that reality will be more rewarding.

 I would like to specialise in Criminal law and develop a greater understanding of the social and psychological study of our society.
 I learnt in my Law class that criminal justice settles disorder in society and punishes the disturbing behaviour that someone can inflict upon a community.